rk-lindsey/chimes_lsq/doc/source/chimes_overview.rst

 .. _sec-cutoff:

 ChIMES models include smoothing functions for each constituent pair interaction, ensuring smoothness as outer cutoffs, :math:`r_{\mathrm{c,out}}^{m_1(y)}` are approached.
 Currently, two smoothing function forms are supported, "cubic" and "Tersoff".
-The former has been shown to work reasonably well for models including up to 3-body interactions, but the Tersoff form is best for models including higher-bodied interactions since it can be tuned to minimzed the smoothing function cutoff on the overall interactions (see **[papers]** for further details).
+The former has been shown to work reasonably well for models including up to 3-body interactions, but the Tersoff form is best for models including higher-bodied interactions since it can be tuned to minimized the smoothing function cutoff on the overall interactions (see `this paper <https://doi.org/10.1063/5.0021965>`_ for further details).

 The cubic cutoff function
 """"""""""""""""""""""""""""""